OPS-E2E-PPE/VBA-Docs/api/Word.Paragraph.Alignment.md

 keywords: vbawd10.chm156696677
 f1_keywords:
 - vbawd10.chm156696677
-ms.prod: word
 api_name:
 - Word.Paragraph.Alignment
 ms.assetid: 0142adc2-624c-eb9b-7eca-b24a2f16573f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Paragraph.Alignment property (Word)

 Returns or sets a **WdParagraphAlignment** constant that represents the alignment for the specified paragraphs.
 Read/write.

 ## Syntax

- _expression_. `Alignment`
+_expression_.**Alignment**

 _expression_ Required.
 A variable that represents a '[Paragraph](Word.Paragraph.md)' object.

 ## Remarks

 Some of the **WdParagraphAlignment** constants, depending on the language support (U.S. English, for example) that you've selected or installed.

 ## Example